fbdevelopercircles/FbDevcCommunityContent/README.md

 - [GraphQL Radio](https://graphqlradio.com/) - About the GraphQL ecosystem.
 Monthly talks with experienced developers and experts.
 - [Front End Happy Hour](https://frontendhappyhour.com/) - Featuring of engineers from Netflix, Twitch, & Atlassian talking things Front End development.
 - [Go Figure](https://gofigure.go-jek.com/) - A podcast discussing the inner workings of tech companies.
+- [Artificial Intelligence: AI Podcast](https://lexfridman.com/ai/) - A series of conversations about technology, science, and the human condition.
+- [Software Engineering](https://www.se-radio.net/) - A podcast targeted at the professional software developer managed by the volunteers and staff of IEEE Software.
 </details>

 <details>